canaalex/BoardGame_ReviewPrediction/README.md

 # Board Game Rating Analysis

 ## Overview
-This project investigates the factors influencing board game ratings using a regression-based approach.
+This project investigates the factors influencing board game ratings using a regression based approach.
 The objective is to understand whether structural game attributes (such as playtime and player count) or user engagement metrics (such as ownership and wishlist counts) better explain variations in ratings.

 ## Dataset
-The dataset contains over **81,000 board games**, including features such as:
+The dataset contains over 81,000 board games, including features such as:
 - Game characteristics (playtime, complexity, number of players)
 - User engagement metrics (owners, wishlists, comments)
 - Rating-related variables